-Ethnomathematics is the study of mathematics (mathematical ideas) and its relationship with culture in the context of social life in society (Gerdes, 2010).
-This is in line with Albanese & Perales Palacios's (2015) and Rosa & Orey (2011) opinion, that ethnomathematics is a study that examines mathematical ideas or practices in various cultures that show the interrelationship between the two.
-Ethnomathematics is an approach to teaching and learning mathematics that builds on students' prior knowledge, background, the role the environment plays in terms of content and methods, and past experiences and their current environment (D'Ambrosio, 1990).
-Therefore, the development of culture in mathematics is increasingly Commented [PC1]: In the keywords section, there are a minimum of 5 and a maximum of 7 words and must not contain abbreviations
+Ethnomathematics is the study of mathematics (mathematical ideas) and its relationship to culture in the context of social life (Gerdes, 2010).
+This coincides with the study that analyzes mathematical ideas or practices in the cultures of Albanese and Perales Palacios (2015) and Rosa and Orey (2011).
+Ethnomathematics is a view of the teaching and learning of mathematics, based on prior knowledge, background, the role of the environment in terms of content and methods, and on the past and present environment (D'Ambrosio, 1990).
+Therefore, the development of culture in mathematics is increasingly debatable, and some studies have applied ethnomatism to the concept of learning mathematics.

-Commented [PC2]: Proofread and improve English: The paper could benefit from some proofreading and help with English.
-There are several instances of awkward phrasing, incorrect grammar, and punctuation errors that could be improved for clarity and readability becoming a hotly discussed issue and several studies have applied ethnomathematics in the concept of learning mathematics in the classroom.
 Ethnomathematical developments developed among them were introduced by Milton Rosa and Orey, namely ethnomodeling.
 Ethnomodeling is the study of a culture's ideas and procedures viewed from the mathematical modelling lens (Rosa & Orey, 2013).
 This is confirmed by Orey & Rosa (2011), who state that mathematical modelling involves practices that occur in the culture.
 Therefore, it is necessary to understand well that every culture that occurs in an area is not only extracting mathematical ideas related to that culture but also trying to connect about ethnomodeling, which can be seen from the perspective of academics.